 I guess it all started when ‘color therapy’ started to come to my head almost every day.
 Then I also started to follow someone on YouTube whose work is partly related to the use of colors as a healing method.
-Next I bumped into someone in my department who was wearing a beautiful and colorful headband.
-It was yellow, orange, pink, and a little bit of blue and green here and there – it definitely caught my eye and, more importantly, it made me smile!
-And while I was telling my colleague how beautiful her headband was, my mind also whirled around with thoughts:
+Next, I bumped into someone in my department who was wearing a beautiful and colorful headband.
+It was yellow, orange, pink, and a little bit of blue and green here, and there.
+It definitely caught my eye and, more importantly, it made me smile!
+While I was telling my colleague how beautiful her headband was, my mind also whirled around with thoughts.

-From here I began studying other colors and different tones of color, and I decided to apply this knowledge first in myself, because based on my research I realised I had been unconsciously picking clothes whose colors clearly mirrored and reinforced my low mood.
-For instances, some of the colors I was wearing everyday included black, dark grey, and dark olive green which are associated with less positive feelings and sensations such as depression and fogginess.
-Hence, my outside window was a clear reflection of what was going on inside.
-So I thought I should find a way to reverse this by changing the colors I was choosing to put on myself.
+I then moved on to studying other colors and different tones and shades of color, until I decided to apply this knowledge to myself.
+Based on my research I realized I had been unconsciously picking clothes whose colors clearly mirrored and reinforced my low mood.
+For instance, some of the colors I was wearing every day included black, dark grey, and dark olive green, which are associated with less positive feelings and sensations such as depression and fogginess.
+Empowered by this information, I thought I should find a way to reverse it by changing the colors I was choosing to put on myself.

-Buying new clothes at this point in time, however, was out of question.
-Instead I decided to recycle some t-shirts, transform them into fashionable scarfs, and color them based on what I studied about colors and their therapeutic effect.
+Buying new clothes at this point in time, however, was out of the question.
+Instead, I decided to recycle some t-shirts, transform them into fashionable scarfs, and color them based on what I had studied about colors and their therapeutic effect.
 I first created a scarf in blue tones, because I needed to relax and reduce my anxiety levels.
-Guess what, it worked!
 Then I decided to create another scarf to induce some calmness allied with some playfulness as well.
-And guess what, it worked just as I intended, and now I can’t stop making experiments!
+It’s fun to make experiences with color!